Disney Channel (India): Broadcast

 The channel broadcasts in India and several neighboring countries.
 It was formerly broadcast in Bangladesh, Pakistan and Bhutan, but was removed for the following reasons:

 The Government of Bangladesh banned the Indian feeds of Disney Channel and Disney XD from broadcasting in February 2013, citing non-availability of localized dubs for content, including the anime Doraemon, which was being broadcast only in Hindi.
 Pogo was banned for the same reason; three other channels were also banned for broadcasting without authorization.
-Later, the Asian feed of Disney Channel was made available on specific Bangladeshi cable providers.
+Later, the Southeast Asian feed of Disney Channel was made available on specific Bangladeshi cable providers.

 Concerns about localization were raised in Pakistan as well, regarding the broadcast of Hindi-only dubs of Doraemon.
 In 2016, after increasing tensions between the countries, all Indian television channels were banned from broadcast by the Pakistan Electronic Media Regulatory Authority.
 The ban was reiterated after appeals in 2018.

 In Bhutan, the channel was similarly removed due in 2017 to most of its programming being aired in Hindi rather than in English.
 This was part of a uniformity plan.